All About Budgets6 Consequences Of Not Using A Family Budget

 Net Monthly Income

-Below is a breakdown of our expenses which helps us to understand where all of our money goes.
+Below is a breakdown of our expenses, which helps us understand where our money goes.

-1. Chequing– This is the bank account where all of our debt gets paid from.
+1. Chequing– This is the bank account where all our debt gets paid.
 We use Simplii Financial, TD Canada Trust, and Tangerine Bank.

 2. Emergency Savings Account– This is a high-interest savings account.

-3. Regular Savings Account– This is a savings account that holds our projected expenses.
+3. Regular Savings Account– This savings account holds our projected expenses.

 4. Monthly Budgeted Total: $6392.68